gchure/phd/src/chapter_06/section_05_microscopy.md

 cytometry, we examined two bacterial strains with different repressor-DNA binding energies ($\Delta\varepsilon_{RA}$) of
 $-13.9~k_BT$ and $-15.3~k_BT$ with $R = 260$ repressors per cell
-using fluorescence microscopy and estimated the values of the parameters
+using fluorescence microscopy, and estimated the values of the parameters
 $K_A$ and $K_I$ for direct comparison between the two methods.
 For a detailed explanation of the Python code implementation of the processing steps described below, please see this paper’s [GitHub